thchang/DualSimplex/README.md

 program for solving Delaunay interpolation problems, for points in general position.
-Note that if the input points are not in general position, then the basic solution to the dual problem may not be primal feasible, and the above methodology will in general fail.
+Note that if the input points are not in general position, then the basic solution to this problem may not be basic optimal, and the above methodology will fail.

 ## Contents